A-G-D/Calendar/source/README.txt

-Directory of the app's source code (excluding libraries and modules)
+Directory of the app's main source code (excluding libraries and modules)